-The 2018 Grant Cycle
+The 2019 Grant Cycle

-As of the date of the 2019 Proxy Statement no additional LTI incentives have been granted to the NEOs since the March 2018 LTI grants.
-The Compensation Committee expects to make additional LTI grants in 2019 and that these grants will both (1) continue to take into account performance in 2018 and thereafter and (2) continue to use the 50/25/25 structure employed beginning in 2016.
-As of the date of this Proxy Statement, however, the Compensation Committee has not determined on a date as of which these grants will be made.
+As of the date of the 2020 Proxy Statement, no additional LTI incentives have been granted to the NEOs since the July 2019 LTI grants.
+The Compensation Committee expects to make additional LTI grants in 2020 and that these grants will both (1) continue to take into account performance in 2019 and thereafter and (2) continue to use the 50/25/25 structure employed beginning in 2016.
+As of the date of this Proxy Statement, however, the Compensation Committee has not determined on a date as of when these grants will be made.

-Payout of 2015 Long-Term Equity Incentives.
-The performance period for the long-term equity incentives awarded in December 2015 ended December 31, 2018.
+Payout of 2016 Long-Term Equity Incentives

+The performance period for the long-term equity incentives awarded in December 2016 ended December 31, 2019.
 With respect to the awards based on EPS, the payout percentage was 150%.
-With respect to the awards based on TSR, the Company's ranking among the 39 companies was 23rd, resulting in a percentile ranking at the 42nd percentile, and the payout percentage was 80%.
+With respect to the awards based on TSR, the Company's ranking among the 43 companies was 14th, resulting in a percentile ranking at the 69th percentile, and the payout percentage was 148%.
+With respect to the awards based on ROA, the Company's ranking among the 43 companies was 10th, resulting in a percentile ranking at the 79th percentile, and the payout percentage was 150%.